 What has been the reaction to this?

 That most notably occurred with LeFou in Beauty and the Beast, especially because the director, Bill Condon, promised ahead of time there would be an "exclusively gay moment."
-His comment received significant news coverage, but when said moment was a blink-and-you-miss-it shot, critics argued the studio hadn't gone far enough, and the phrase "exclusively gay moment" has since been adopted to sarcastically mock Disney.
+His comment received significant news coverage, but when said moment was a blink-and-you-miss-it shot, critics argued the studio hadn't gone far enough, and the phrase "exclusively gay moment" was adopted to sarcastically mock Disney.

 When Onward featured its gay police officer character, Polygon's Emily Heller wrote that "fully embracing the LGBTQ community means going beyond small gestures of inclusivity" like this, and the LGBTQ+ representation in Endgame and The Rise of Skywalker was widely panned given both involved minor side characters.
 The perception was that Disney wanted these moments to be just big enough to appeal to fans calling for greater LGBTQ+ representation, but small enough to avoid offending more conservative viewers or affecting overseas box office.